F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

 Crypto operation creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Given N packets received from a RX PORT, N crypto operations are allocated
+Given N packets received from an RX PORT, N crypto operations are allocated
 and filled:

 .. code-block:: c